-The Joachim Herz Stiftung launched a fellowship program to foster interdisciplinary skills and support the careers of young scientists from various disciplines who are already integrated into the German science system and aim to answer biological research questions.
+The Joachim Herz Stiftung launched a fellowship program to foster interdisciplinary skills and support the careers of young scientists from various disciplines who already have a position at or current basic funding from a German research institution and aim to answer biological research questions.
 The “Add-on Fellowships for Interdisciplinary Life Science” do not cover living expenses.
-Instead, they allow PhD candidates and postdocs who are interested in further training in neighboring disciplines to attend conferences, finance research stays or undertake professional training needed in order to gain new insights into relevant research methods.
+Instead, they allow PhD candidates and postdocs who are interested in further training in relates disciplines to attend conferences, finance research stays or undertake professional training needed in order to gain new insights into relevant research methods.

 Rudi Balling, Systems Biomedicine, Luxemburg